Owlcan/DnD-Academy-Tools/README.md

 - **Basic Character Tracker**
   Maintain a basic record of character name and HP values (more soon!)

 - **Monster Attack Automation Support**
   Let those beasties make good on the threat of their prowess with easily clickable buttons that roll attacks and damage for enemies.

 - **Customizable Visual Tools**
   Integrate maps and visual assets to bring battlefields and dungeons to life, perfect for both digital sessions and in-person games.

 - **User-Friendly Interface**
   Enjoy a clean, accessible layout that minimizes setup time and maximizes focus on storytelling and gameplay.

-- **Fun and Robust Features:**
+- **Fun and Robust Features**
-  Custom token upload via URL, free custom music provided by Owlcan via Udio, multiple preloaded character tokens, 34 monsters from the Combat Academy setting
+  Custom token upload via URL, free custom music provided by Owlcan via Udio, multiple preloaded character tokens, 34 monsters from the Combat Academy setting.

+- **Static Dungeon Generator**
+  Spin up a dungeon layout instantly for drop-in encounters and quick play.

+- **Dynamic Map Loader (auto-discovery)**
+  New `.webp` maps are automatically added to the map picker—no manual wiring.

+- **Custom Grid Controls (square-enforced)**
+  Set grid size and counts for custom images; squares are always squares, never rectangles.

+- **Improved Measuring Tools**
+  Accurate distance measurement with hotkey **M** to toggle measure mode.

+- **Canvas Controls**
+  Middle-mouse drag-to-pan, zoom controls, and easy reset.

+- **Token QoL & New Token Types**
+  Optional snap-to-grid toggle, smooth pixel-precise movement when snapping is off, assignable token spawn point with cycling offsets to avoid overlap, token selection field in the monster/token menu, and new vector tokens: **yellow flag**, **down-marker**, and **arenaball**.

+- **UI & Notes Enhancements**
+  Help & Notes includes an **Arenaball** tab; XP calculator and Music player start collapsed with larger open buttons, and controls are arranged for clarity.

+## What's New (Recent Updates)

+- Optional snap-to-grid for token placement/movement; free-move is smooth and precise.
+- New vector tokens: yellow flag, down-marker, and arenaball.
+- Token spawn point assignment with smart offset cycling.
+- Middle-mouse drag-to-pan; zoom/reset polish.
+- Custom grid sizing with enforced square cells; improved distance measurement + `M` hotkey.
+- Dynamic map auto-discovery for new `.webp` assets.
+- Arenaball tab added to Help & Notes; XP and Music drawers default collapsed with bigger open buttons.

 ## Created By Owlcan with CodeSandbox, VS Code Insides, and a LOT of help from Github Co-Pilot and my good Codebaby <font color="pink">**_Neona_**</font>